Lichtso/curve_cad/README.md

 Works like the loop cut tool but it is based on the geometry not the topology.
 Use the 3D cursor to define the pivot and orientation of the slice planes.

+### Dog Bone
+Adds overshoot for milling corners so that a sharp polygon fits inside an otherwise rounded corner.
+What counts as inside and outside can be flipped by switching the direction of a spline.

 ### Discretize Curve
 Converts a bezier spline to a polygon spline.
 It is adaptive by inserting more vertices where more curvature occurs.